Mervill/Tanagra/Notes.md

-todo: realloc is broken
+todo: Reallocating an array on a managed struct seems to be broken
-todo: unions
+todo: Unions!
+ClearValue and ClearColorValue are basically empty
-todo: merge flag enums
+todo: Merge extension flag enums
-todo: CodeSize preventing x64 from working
+todo: CodeSize (on ShaderModuleCreateInfo) is preventing x64 from working because it should be an `IntPtr` rather then a `UInt32`
 todo: Fix edge cases in VulkanConstant
 todo: Managed classes still leak memory in some cases